kristi-sara/interaction-data-workshop/_episodes/05-working-with-data-sources.md

 > Visit [https://globalbioticinteractions.org/process](https://globalbioticinteractions.org/process) and learn more about the GloBI indexing process and the tools.
 {: .callout}

+## Data Source Reviews

-To help better understand how GloBI interprets data sources, automated data reviews are made available for each data source.
-These dataset specific reviews include lists of review notes and summaries (e.g., review.tsv files), checklists of taxonomic names (e.g., indexed-names.tsv) and indexed interaction data records (e.g., indexed-interactions.tsv).
+To help better understand how GloBI interprets data sources, automated data reviews are made available for each data source, or dataset.

+These dataset specific reviews include:

+- lists of review notes and summaries (e.g., review.tsv files),
+- checklists of taxonomic names (e.g., indexed-names.tsv), and
+- indexed interaction data records (e.g., indexed-interactions.tsv).

 <a href="https://globalbioticinteractions.org/parasitetracker"><img src="../fig/globi-review.png" style="width: 50%"/></a>